microsoft/table-transformer/README.md

 Additional information about this project for both users and researchers, including data, training, evaluation, and inference code is provided below.

 ## News
+`08/22/2023`: We have released 3 new pre-trained models for TATR-v1.1 (trained on 1.
+PubTables-1M, 2.
+FinTabNet.c, and 3. both datasets combined) according to the details in [our paper](https://arxiv.org/abs/2303.00716).\
 `04/19/2023`: Our latest papers ([link](https://arxiv.org/abs/2203.12555) and [link](https://arxiv.org/abs/2303.00716)) have been accepted at [ICDAR 2023](https://icdar2023.org/).\
 `03/09/2023`: We have added more image cropping to the official training script (like we do in our most recent paper) and updated the code and environment.yml to use Python 3.10.9, PyTorch 1.13.1, and Torchvision 0.14.1, among others.\
 `03/07/2023`: We have released a new simple [inference pipeline](src/inference.py) for TATR.
 Now you can easily detect and recognize tables from images and convert them to HTML or CSV.\